SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 1. The rows of this table consist of "Transaction Currency", "Liquidity Item", "Company Code".
 "Liquidity Item" is filtered on "Influencers".
 2. The columns consist of the measure "Amount", "Version" and "Time".
-3. We set the Time Hierarchy to "Year, Month" and filter Time to "2021" and "2022".
+3. We set the Time Hierarchy to "Year, Month", filter Time to "2021" and "2022" and set the background color to white again.

 ![](/exercises/4_Story_Building/images/screenshot09.png)